try-supernova/developer-learn/docs/terminology.md

 Codename for the GUI renderer.
 This program is the only one responsible for directly drawing the GUI elements to the screen.

 ### App
-Application usually developed for the Pluto Store.
+Application usually developed for the Supernova Store.

 ### Process Runtime
 Sandboxed environment where programs are executed.
 Also known as 41worker